 At the onset of the pandemic, libraries launched online library card registration for eBook check out, and now Curbside Check Out is available for print books.

-So far, 188,648 children’s books have already been checked out this summer!
-“For more than 40 years—for generations of Delawareans—Delaware libraries have been cultivating reading and learningpassions,” said State Librarian, Dr. Annie Norman.
+“For more than 40 years—for generations of Delawareans—Delaware libraries have been cultivating reading and learning passions, in multiple ways and in multiple formats,” said State Librarian Dr. Annie Norman.
 “Whatever your interest, whatever your talent, the library supports it.”

-“Summer is a great time for students and their families to engage in activities that nurture a love of reading,” said Schlonn Hawkins, Director, Get Delaware Reading.
-“United Way is excited to provide resources that will help children avoid summer learning loss and prepare for the upcoming school year.”
+“Summer learning is even more critical today than it was yesterday.
+Students are faced with a growing achievement gap due to COVID and the summer slide.
+Now is a great time for students and their families to continue to engage in activities that nurture a love of learning, especially reading,” said Schlonn Hawkins, director of Get Delaware Reading, presented by United Way of Delaware.
+“United Way is excited to be a part of programs that will help build the love of learning within our students as they prepare for the upcoming school year.”

 # # #